-Fire Incompatibility None known.
+Fire Inc ompatibility None known.

 5.3.
+Advice for firefighters

-Advice for firefighter 's Alert Fire Brigade and tell them location and nature of hazard.
+F Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
-Fire Fighting Use fire fighting procedures suitable for surrounding area.
-Fire Fighting DO NOT approach containers suspected to be hot.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire